sparkfun/WiFly-Shield/src/WiFly/README.txt

   * SpiUartTerminal: enter command mode and send commands manually

+= Configuration =

+Different revisions of the WiFly shield support different features.
+If you are using an older revision of the shield you will need to modify the value of 'SHIELD_REVISION' in the file 'Configuration.h' to indicate which revision of the WiFly shield you are using.
+See the documentation in the file for further detail.

+The value defaults to the most recent revision sold at the time of code release.

 = Known Issues =

 This is an alpha release--this means it's non-feature complete and may